 Your prospects need your product but making the purchase is a big decision.
 Before they make a purchase, they need to be reassured that it is the right decision.
 To successfully close the deal, you need to provide them with the right information at an accurate time.
 With the help of a sales pipeline, you can do that.

-The 7 stages of sales pipeline
+The 7 stages of the sales pipeline

 In the prospecting stage, your company generates leads through promotional activities like social media marketing, PPC campaigns, events, email marketing, or other methods.
-When potential customer comes across your brand because of promotional content, they are a stranger to your brand.
+When a potential customer comes across your brand because of promotional content, they are a stranger to your brand.

 This is the first time they have heard of your brand, or they may have heard about you, but your marketing message never attracted them.
 However, now the message has clicked with them, and they are seriously considering you.

 If you are in B2B sales, you will have to face a gatekeeper before you meet the prospect.
-Gatekeepers intercept you before you can deliver your pitch to the client.
+Gatekeepers intercept you before you can deliver your b2b sales pitch to the client.
 Many salespeople get nervous here and think of the gatekeeper as someone unimportant.

 You should be able to convince the gatekeeper that meeting with you will not waste the prospect’s time.
 Be respectful, confident, and frank with the gatekeeper.

 Another challenge in a sales job is that it can be stressful.
 Your organization expects you to work with many leads.
 Communicating with the leads can be stressful in itself but what adds more to the stress is that you need to send your prospects customized messages.
 Most sales representatives get lazy and send similar messages to all prospects.